Introduction to Thailand Part 1

 Foreigners sometimes dislike their passivity, detest that they do not give direct answers, or get aggravated by their visible superiority complex.

-However, Thai people’s actions, reactions, and behaviours are firmly established by how they observe the world, inspired by their beliefs, customs, and folklore.
+However, Thai people’s actions, reactions, and behaviors are firmly established by how they observe the world, inspired by their beliefs, customs, and folklore.

 Thai people put great energy into social skills to maintain social harmony.
 They avoid confrontation at all costs since this only causes disturbance and potential loss of face for all parties.

 But not everything is what it seems.
-One of the Thai’s most effective weapons is the smile which puts people at ease and helps to diffuse difficult situations.
+One of the Thais' most effective weapons is the smile, which puts people at ease and helps to diffuse difficult situations.
 On the other hand, a smile may serve to cover up feelings or thoughts they do not wish to divulge.
-Or it is a wise way to indicate that there is nothing more to be said on a subject.
+Or it may be a wise way to indicate that there is nothing more to be said on a subject.

-There are also times when the façade of charm can turn out to be diaphanous when you interact with authority, for example.
+There are also times when the façade of charm can become diaphanous when you interact with authority, for example.

 Whether you are visiting on business, for long-term employment, or on holiday filled with fun, you need to know that different rules and criteria apply.
 Thailand's long and vigorous culture remains a dominant influence in modern times.

-Even on a short stay, you can enhance your encounters if you try to understand the people and engage with their lifestyles.
-As their guest, you will be made to feel at home- all the more reason not to abuse this courtesy by doing something they might find offensive.
+Even on a short stay, you can enhance your encounters by trying to understand the people and engage with their lifestyles.
+As their guest, you will be made to feel at home—all the more reason not to abuse this courtesy by doing something they might find offensive.

 Thailand Important Facts